bkpaf/instakanban/README.md

-# instakanban
+# InstaKanBan
-a quick and simple kanban board with user changeable motivation quotes to help you get through your project
+A super quick and simple kanban board with user selectable motivational quotes to help you get through your project